AnnMol-2002/sort-out/README.md

 The worldwide pandemic has made education completely online.
 All the assignments, notes and even exams have become online.
 Being students, our gallery is full of  notes , handwritten and otherwise.
 It's  disorganised and messy.
 There was a need for an app to automatically select and organize the notes for ease of access.This was the main idea that drove us to come up with the app 'Sort-Out'.
 ## What it does
 Our app ‘Sort-out’ can automatically separate academic notes, handwritten and otherwise and thus  de-clutter our gallery.
 It uses machine learning to convert the handwritten notes into editable text formats.
 It also automatically  categorizes the notes into different topics.
 The added features that includes a calendar, to-do list and other resources make it a complete student friendly app.
-## What it does
-Our app ‘Sort-out’ can automatically separate academic notes, handwritten and otherwise and thus  de-clutter our gallery.
-It uses machine learning to convert the handwritten notes into editable text formats.
-It also automatically  categorizes the notes into different topics.
-The added features that includes a calendar, to-do list and other resources make it a complete student friendly app.
 ## Challenges we ran into
 Being beginners we weren't able to delve into the real-world implementation of the app.
 We had a hard time learning about the theory aspects of machine learning
 ## What we learned